Nivetha5071/String/Basic problems.md

     }
 }
 ````
-##Write a program to accept the string from the user and display the string in the password format without making any change in the input array
+##12.Write a program to accept the string from the user and display the string in the password format without making any change in the input array
 ````java[]
 import java.io.*;
 import java.util.*;